periode/suns/README.md

 # The sun sets 194 times

- The [Syllabi Explorer](https://explorer.common-syllabi.org) is a platform on which educators can publish and browse syllabi.
+ The sun sets 194 times is an online performative experience.

 ## Running